 Why do you need EDRM?

 Enforcing data access policies has become increasingly complicated.
-Data is now sprawled across countless cloud and private apps.
+Data is now sprawled across countless cloud apps and private apps.
 At the same time, users are increasingly using personal devices and networks that circumvent perimeter-based security.
 EDRM ensures that data boundaries are set dynamically, even when the data travels around freely.

 1. Prevent data leakage or exfiltration